-The New Directions for Student Support initiative was established in October 2002 in response to widespread interest in mounting a strategic effort to move in new directions.
+\The New Directions for Student Support initiative was established in October 2002 in response to widespread interest in mounting a strategic effort to move in new directions.
 It is designed to encourage advocacy for and establishment of new directions and is building a leadership network to accomplish this.
 The initiative is hosted and facilitated by the Center for Mental Health in Schools at UCLA, and the list of co-sponsoring associations and agencies has grown to over 30.
-After holding a national and three regional summits, the emphasis is now on state-wide initiatives through an initial summit followed by establishment of steering and work groups to guide the state's initiative.
-For the Report and participant list from the Connecticut Summit, progress updates, and information about the steering and work groups, see http://smhp.psych.ucla.edu/summit2002/currentstatus.htm.
+After holding a national and three regional summits, the emphasis is now on state-wide initiatives beginning with a summit and establishment of a state-wide network.
+For the Report and participant list from the New York Summit, progress updates, and information about the state's network, see http://smhp.psych.ucla.edu/summit2002/currentstatus.htm.

-The following statement reflects input from participants at Connecticut's statewide summit for New Directions for Student Support.
-It also incorporates pioneering work from Hawai'i and Iowa and proposed legislation in California.
+\\The following statement reflects input from participants at New York's statewide summit for New Directions for Student Support.It also incorporates pioneering work from Hawai'i and Iowa and proposed legislation in California.
 It is intended to guide discussion and provide a template that can be adapted by schools, districts, and state educational agencies.
-To provide feedback or request additional copies of this document, contact ltaylor@ucla.edu onnecticut's schools strive for excellence in education, with strong parent and community-wide support.
-No community, however can be satisfied until all its young people are healthy and socially competent, successful in school, and have an equal opportunity to grow into productive and contributing citizens.
+To provide feedback or request additional copies of this document, contact ltaylor@ucla.edu